 19. What should you do if a mechanically ventilated patient experiences secretion buildup?

-Suction when indicated, monitor the thickness, color, and amount of mucus, add heated humidification if thickening occurs, and send a sputum sample to the lab for testing
+Suction when indicated, monitor the thickness, color, and amount of mucus, add heated humidification if thickening occurs, and send a sputum sample to the lab for analysis.

-20. What is dynamic hyperinflation also known as?
+20. Dynamic hyperinflation is also known as what?

 Auto-PEEP